paulshuai7910/Hilton/README.md

 # todo

+1. adding lerna to this project: managing and publishing multiple JavaScript/TypeScript packages from this repository.
-1. add redis in docker,Complete API data caching
+2. add redis in docker: Complete API data caching
-2. Separate webpack files and add typescript to nodes ...
+3. Separate webpack files and add typescript to nodes
+4. ...

 # contact me